 What is Casein?
+Does ghee contain casein?

-Although fat has a notorious reputation over the decades, now it is generally agreed that some fat – even small quantities of saturated fat – is essential for your body to work adequately.
+Although fat has a notorious reputation over the decades, it is generally agreed that some fat – even small quantities of saturated fat – is essential for your body to work adequately.

-A deeper look into lactose and casein
+A deeper look into lactose and casein: Does ghee contain casein?

 Lactose intolerance causes digestive issues in people who consume dairy products.
-As per a report, the acceptability of milk and dairy products in communities with a high incidence of lactose intolerance, lactose intolerance affects about 75 percent of the world’s population.
+As per a report, the acceptability of milk and dairy products in communities with a high incidence of lactose intolerance affects about 75 percent of the world’s population.

 Is ghee safe for people with lactose intolerance?

-In case you are among those thinking, does ghee contain casein, then ghee is casein-free since the lactose in butter is melted off during the boiling process, leaving only certain solid milk fat and proteins.
+If you are among those thinking, does ghee contain casein, then ghee is casein-free since the lactose in butter is melted during the boiling process, leaving only specific solid milk fat and proteins.